-It used to be easy for hunters to transport game and firearms across the Canada/US border.
+It bringing firearms to Canada used to be easy for hunters.
 Unfortunately, those days are gone forever.
 Security concerns have made crossing the border with firearms, trophies, or game meat far more complex.
 Here’s a quick run down of what a traveling hunter needs to know.

 Prepare in Advance

 Research the firearms and game transport requirements.
 For information regarding Canadian firearms laws, visit the Canadian Firearms Center (CFC) website.
 Similarly, US firearms requirements are detailed by the Bureau of Alcohol Tobacco and Firearms’ (BATF) website.